MartyRath/labMoviesApp/README.md

 [ A bullet-point list of the __new features__ you added to the Movies Fan app (and any **modifications to existing features**) .]

-- Feature 1
+- Added 2 list and 1 detail view - popular movies, popular actors, actor bio (detail view)
-- Feature 2
+- Added parameterised URL: /actors/:id
-- Feature 3
+- Data hyperlinking from Popular Actors page to Actor Bio page
-- etc
+- Additional data entity type: Actor
-- etc
+- Additional filtering: filter by year

 ### Setup requirements.